Tips to Craft Your Manga From Scratch

 Sketch from CindyMBK’s The Sinful Child [pt.1]

 Here’s a quick four-step process to help you create an 18-page comic.
-Once you get the hang of it, you’ll be able to work more efficiently.
+Once you get the hang of it, you can work more efficiently.

 1. Divide your page into three horizontal panels.